smart-city-software-platform/data-collector/README.md

 ---

 Data Collector is a microservice of the
 [InterSCity platform](http://interscity.org/).
-It's main goal is to provide methods to search data collected from city resources.
+Its main goal is to provide methods to search data collected from city resources.

-This microservice offers to developers access to information coming from different sensors scattered throughout the city.
+This microservice offers to developers the access to information coming from different sensors scattered throughout the city.
 For example, with this service one could obtain data of all temperature sensors on a city, either historical or the most recent data.